EnergyModelsX/EnergyModelsHydrogen.jl/docs/src/nodes/electrolyzer.md

   All values have to be non-negative.
 - **`data::Vector{Data}`**:\
   An entry for providing additional data to the model.
-  In the current state of electrolysis, it is only relevant for additional investment data when [`EnergyModelsInvestments`](https://energymodelsx.github.io/EnergyModelsInvestments.jl/stable/) is used.
+  In the current version of electrolysis, it is only relevant for additional investment data when [`EnergyModelsInvestments`](https://energymodelsx.github.io/EnergyModelsInvestments.jl/stable/) is used.

 !!! warning "Capacity, opex, input and output"
     The fields `capacity` `opex_var`, `opex_fixed`, `input` and `output` dictionaries are directly linked.